-Cannabinoid receptors lie in the brain, skin, eyes, heart, lungs, liver, kidneys, digestive tract, bone marrow, and so on… Literally head to toe.
+Cannabinoid receptors lie in the brain, skin, eyes, heart, lungs, liver, kidneys, digestive tract, bone marrow, and so on… Literally, head to toe.
 These receptors are the exact fit for the CBD compound.
 This allows the CBD to help our cannabinoid receptors ‘do their job’ a little better, when they are slacking and causing your discomforts.
 The cannabinoids aid our cells in helping your body maintain homeostasis, like a receptor sidekick.

 How can one plant, one product help to treat so many things?

 The endocannabinoid system consists of the CB1 and CB2 receptors.
 CB1 receptors are found mainly in the Central Nervous System.
-This effects the spine.
+This affects the spine.
 CB2 Receptors lie in the Peripheral Nervous system.
 The system is responsible for our immune system.

 Research has linked the ECS to the following processes:

 Through research, it is believed that CBD can benefit: